Why Did First Printed Books Scare Ancient Scholars In Europe?

 Gutenberg’s Printing Press Left Monks Unemployed

 Prior to the invention of printing, press books were produced by hand.
 Large monasteries had rooms called scriptoria, where monks would copy manuscripts.
-The process of producing a book was time demanding.
+The process of producing a book was time-consuming.
 For example, the Bible was copied by hand, and it would take a single monk 20 years to transcribe it.

 Prior to Gutenberg's printing press monks were responsible for writing.
 Credit: Walking in the Desert

-German Benedictine abbot Johannes Trithemius (1462 – 1516) was very concerned that thousands of monks who were responsible for writing would be left with nothing to do.
+German Benedictine abbot Johannes Trithemius (1462 – 1516) was very concerned that thousands of monks responsible for writing would be left with nothing to do.
 In his work In Praise of Scribes, Trithemius wrote: “If writing is inscribed on parchment, it will last a millennium.
-But if on paper, how long will it last?
+But if it is on paper, how long will it last?
 Two hundred years would be a lot."
 He urged the scribes to “perpetuate in writing the useful products of the press.”

 Interestingly, Trithemius had nothing against that his writings were published with the help of Gutenberg’s printing press.